thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dashd.md

        prefixed by datadir location. (default: dash.conf)

   -daemon
-       Run in the background as a daemon and accept commands
+       Run in the background as a daemon and accept commands (default: 0)

+  -daemonwait
+       Wait for initialization to be finished before exiting.
+This implies -daemon (default: 0)

   -datadir=<dir>
        Specify data directory